 Help: Your instructor will be available to answer questions during his/her office hours.
-You can also seek help at the Calculus Help Center in the Reading Room on the second floor of Carnegie Hall.
+You can also seek help at the Calculus Help Center on the Lower Level of Carnegie Hall.
 The Help Center hours are posted by 215 Carnegie Hall; you can also obtain a copy of the schedule in the Math Department Office.
 Your instructor may also post this information on BlackBoard.